Garden Fence Installation Cost

 Garden Fence Maintenance Costs

-How much maintenance a fence requires depends on what materials it's made from.
+How much maintenance a fence requires depends on the materials it's made from.

 Metal and plastic fences don't require much maintenance.
 They need little more than a quick clean when they start looking dirty, which can be easily done with a hosepipe and sponge.

 Timber fences need to be painted or sealed annually.
 You can do this yourself with a tin of paint and a brush or sprayer.
-Paint costs between £8 - £15 per tin, with a single large tin usually being enough for around 10 panels.
-The cost to stain a fence is between £100 - £200.
+Paint costs between £8 and £15 per tin, with a single large tin usually being enough for around 10 panels.
+The cost to stain a fence is between £100 and £200.

 Garden Fence Removal Price